 23:15 Growth Kinetics and Biological Treatment Efficiency

 26:25 BOD Eating Bacteria—Heterotrophs: Free floating, floc forming, filamentous

 52:00 Questions and Answers

-Preapproved for 1 continuing education hour in Alaska, California, Colorado, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Missouri, Montana, Ohio, and Oregon.
+Preapproved for 1 continuing education hour in Alaska, Arizona, California, Colorado, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Missouri, Montana, New Hampshire, New Mexico, Ohio, Oregon, South Dakota, Vermont, and Wyoming.
 Likely accepted in states that do not preapprove CEUs, such as Alabama and South Carolina.
 Eligible for PDH credit in all states.

 About the instructor